Milicent (Missy) Watson Larson

-Mr. Horner joined Brazos Higher Education Service Corporation, Inc., in 2001, where he currently serves as the Development Director to the Brazos Education Foundation.
+Mr. Horner joined Brazos Higher Education Service Corporation, Inc., in 2001, and he currently serves as the Development Director to the Brazos Education Foundation.
 Mr. Horner's 40 years of professional experience includes 30 years in the banking industry.
 Mr. Horner is a graduate of Baylor University where he received his Bachelor of Business Administration and Master of Business Administration.
 He is a licensed Certified Public Accountant.
 Mr. Horner and his wife, Carol, have three children.

 Director of Programming